jewel/clearskies/protocol/core.md

   "type": "greeting",
   "software": "bitbox 0.1",
   "protocol": [1],
-  "features": ["gzip", ".com.github.jewel.messaging"]
+  "extensions": ["gzip", ".com.github.jewel.messaging"]
 }
 ```

 The client will examine the greeting and decide which protocol version and
-features it has in common with the server.
+extensions it has in common with the server.
 It will then respond with a start
 message, which asks for a particular share by the share's public ID.
 (See the
 encryption section for an explanation of public IDs.)
 Here is an example
 "start" message: